Last updated on September 27th, 2017 at 05:44 pm

 Growing up in South America meant eating fish all the time – it also meant daily siestas, constant get togethers and lots of salsa dancing!
 I think I miss the siestas the most (and if you are reading this and you are a member of my Peruvian family then – of course I miss you the most! duh!)

 Fish and seafood was a staple in our home.
 We ate fish probably 3 to 4 times per week.
 Mostly white fish like corvina, sea bass and sole.
 Salmon wasn’t as plentiful or as affordable as other fish.
 But after I moved to the U.S, I fell in love with salmon!
 I could find salmon everywhere and trust me I’ve been eating lots of it ever since!
+One of our favorite salmon dishes is this Honey Ginger Salmon so easy that you can have dinner ready in 30 minutes!

 I love how easy and quick this Miso Honey Glazed Salmon dish comes together.
-All you need to do is mix the 4 glaze ingredients and pour it over the fish.
+All you need to do is mix the four (4) glaze ingredients and pour it over the fish.
 You can either let it sit for a few minutes at room temperature or just go ahead and grill it or bake it.
 Dinner (or lunch) ready in no time!

 - Miso is a traditional Japanese condiment made by fermenting rice, barley and or soybeans.